aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 > **Installing the Alpha CDK Modules**
 >
-> Experimental CDK modules are denoted with an alpha identifier, to clearly identify them as pre-production.
+> Alpha CDK modules are denoted with an alpha identifier, to clearly identify them as pre-production.
 The following examples will walk
 > through installing the module for a hypothetical AWS service called FooBar.
 >
 > *Typescript/Javascript*